arieldora/ConnectedDigitalTools/README.md

-# ConnectedDigitalTools
+# Connected Digital Tools
-Files for the manuscript "Quantifying the Use of Connected Digital Products in Clinical Research" (Marra, Chen, Coravos, and Stern, 2020)
+Files for the manuscript "Quantifying the Use of Connected Digital Products in Clinical Research" (Marra, Chen, Coravos, and Stern, 2020).
+Read the [manuscript](https://www.nature.com/articles/s41746-020-0259-x), which was published in Nature npj Digital Medicine] on April 3, 2020.

+## Accessing the research data

+*Created*: February, 28, 2020
+*Author*: Ariel D. Stern

+To use the data from this paper researchers have two options:

+a) The first option is to simply download the final dataset (in Stata format) using file 1.
+File 2 contains a codebook in Excel.

+- 1_device_trials_data_10Dec2019.dta
+- 2_codebook.xls

+b) The second options is to recreate the final dataset using raw flat files.
+File 3 is a Stata Do-file that combines raw data files to create the *dataset in file 1.

+**Note**: for the published results in this study, raw files were downloaded from https://aact.ctti-clinicaltrials.org/pipe_files on December 10th, 2019  (they correspond to the 20191210_pipe-delimited-export.zip folder located on that webpage)

+In order to re-create the full dataset from raw files (for example, if a researcher wanted to update the dataset at a later point in time), s/he would need the following flat files, available at the url above:

+- brief_summaries.txt
+- conditions.txt
+- countries.txt
+- design_groups.txt
+- design_outcomes.txt
+- detailed_descriptions.txt
+- interventions.txt
+- intervention_other_names.txt
+- sponsors.txt
+- studies.txt